 of my good habits and to stop reinforcing my

 You do it too, I'll bet, whether you realize it

 So we all need to be thoughtful about

 what we work on and how we do it.

 It's not brain surgery.
 I'm sure we all know this.

-It's just that shortcuts and errors always lurk
+It's just that shortcuts are tempting, so errors

 around the corner.

-Keeping that always in mind, I'm playing music
+Keeping that in mind, I'm always practicing --

 Mostly at private events like weddings and parties.